Modifying Provider configuration

 MAC addresses

 This tab is only displayed for Microsoft Hyper-V Failover Cluster as the Provider.
-It is used to enable or disable MAC address management for guest VMs.
+It is used to enable or disable MAC address management for hosts.
 For more information, please see Add a hypervisor host (read the description of the step where the MAC address management is configured).

 Please note that MAC address management is available in Parallels RAS since version 18.
 In new Parallels RAS 18 installations, this functionality is enabled by default when a Provider of type Microsoft Hyper-V Failover Cluster is added to a farm.
 In older Parallels RAS versions, the functionality is disabled for existing Providers, but is enabled by default when a new Provider is added.